SafetyMarcus/BindProcessor/README.md

 That's it!
 It's that simple.

 #Jar
-Although, if you really want (have) to do things the hard way, you can download the latest <a href="https://drive.google.com/file/d/0B9zL9B65mpLlMi14MF91NTEyakk/view?usp=sharing">JAR</a> and add it to your project.
-This will also require that you add `classpath 'com.neenbedankt.gradle.plugins:android-apt:1.7'` to your top level `build.gradle` and `apply plugin: 'com.neenbedankt.android-apt'` to the `build.gradle` file for your module.

-#Limitations
-Currently bindings are only created when an Activity/Fragment calls `ThePolice.watch()` (recommended in `onCreate`).
-This means that if the bindings are being used for a view that is being recycled, it can end up with a null state.
-This is obviously not ideal.
+The latest <a href="https://bintray.com/artifact/download/safetymarcus/maven/1.0.7/ThePolice-1.0.7.jar">JAR</a> contains some improvements over the 1.0.4 version on gradle (it is version 1.0.7).
+Feel free to use it directly while the gradle version is being set up.
+This will require that you add `compile 'org.apache.commons:commons-lang3:3.4'` to the `build.gradle` file for your module as it is currently a dependency for the Jar.